Alekskap2021/date-formatter/README.md

 _default - undefined_\
 _type - string | string [ ] | undefined_;

-The locale parameter is responsible for the format in which the amount will be displayed
+The locale parameter is responsible for the format in which the amount will be displayed.
+If the locales argument is not provided or specified, the runtime's default locale is used.

 ```javascript
 console.log(currencyFormatter(10000, 'USD', { locale: 'ru-RU' }));